 7 Best Practices You Need To Know Before Designing Your Logo

-I suggest to avoid too many colors, metallic colors (gold/silver), “textured” looks, and “photo based” looks, and thin lines or gradients.
+Also avoid metallic colors (gold/silver), “textured” looks, “photo-based” looks, and thin lines or gradients.
 These are all hard to reproduce and can get pricy in print, too.

-Your business name and the logo concept should be legible and easily appreciated at any logo size, materials (from a pen to a shirt), and style (multicolor, monochromatic, light, dark).
+Your business name and the logo concept should be legible and easily appreciated in any logo size, materials (from a pen to a shirt), and style (multicolor, monochromatic, light, dark).

-Competitive – Be aware of industry standards and take a peak at the competition.
+Be aware of industry standards and take a peek at the competition.
 Be unique in your design, but be sure to communicate the value your clientele will get out of your brand and the industry you belong to.

 Ultimately, it is essential to understand that your logo is not about YOU, but about your audience, their needs, the solutions they are looking for, and how you stand out from the rest.

-A professional logo should not only be designed by an expert graphic artist who follows graphic design principles, it should be developed by a branding expert who understands the expectations your image will create and needs to live up to.
+A professional logo should be designed by an expert graphic artist who follows graphic design principles.
+And it should be developed by a branding expert who understands the expectations your image will create and needs to live up to.

 Paying for logo design is NOT money down the drain.
-It is no coincidence- or a secret- that Fortune 500 companies set aside millions of dollars in brand development… and thankfully, your investment probably won’t surpass the double digit figures.
+It is no coincidence- or a secret- that Fortune 500 companies set aside millions of dollars in brand development.
+Thankfully, your investment probably won’t surpass the double or triple-digit figures.

-Tested – After getting the first proof of your ideal logo, you should print it out, fax it, photocopy it, look at it on the screen and look at it at different resolutions.
+After getting the first proof of your ideal logo, it’s a good idea to print it out, fax it, photocopy it, look at it on the screen and look at it at different resolutions.
 Yeah I know I said fax.
 Why not?

-A sensible logo designer will allow you a few revisions before final approval (if this is not specified in the original proposal, make sure you ask how many revisions are included in the quote.
+A sensible logo designer will allow you a few revisions before final approval.
+If this is not specified in the original proposal, make sure you ask how many revisions are included in the quote.
 Contracts are your best friends.

-Become familiar with file extensions like .PSD, (Adobe Photoshop) .EPS (vector file), INDD (In Design), and .AI (Adobe Illustrator), which is how your source files will be presented.
-These may not mean anything to you now, but they eventually will (when you REALLY need them!).
+These formats may not mean anything to you now, but they eventually will (when you REALLY need them!).

-I always stress the point that no one knows you or your uniqueness like you do; I encourage you to be an integral part of the process.
+I always stress the point that no one knows you or your uniqueness as you do.
+I encourage you to be an integral part of the process.
 It’s time well

 spent invested, especially when a trusted, qualified mentor guides you through it.

-My niche (or people I want to impact) includes “moms who want to turn pain into purpose and passion into paycheck, and want to create JOY, BALANCE, and SUCCESS without guilt, struggle, and overwhelm” so asking trusted moms who fit that description – or have in the past – would be my best bet.
+My niche (or people I want to impact) includes “moms who want to turn pain into purpose and passion into a paycheck, and want to create JOY, BALANCE, and SUCCESS without guilt, struggle, and overwhelm.”
+Asking trusted moms who fit that description – or have in the past – would be my best bet.

 If you follow these tips and advice, your logo design will serve as a fantastic branding tool that speaks for itself.

-A credible logo will give you powerful recognition and will weigh in as an important factor on an individual’s decision to trust you and your brand.
+A credible logo will give you powerful recognition and will weigh in as an important factor in an individual’s decision to trust you and your brand.
 And wouldn’t that be nice?

-What does you logo say about your brand?
+What does your logo say about your brand?
 Share with us below!